 High School social studies teacher at The Academy of Mount St. Ursula

 Searching for a job during the coronavirus pandemic was certainly a unique experience.
-However, I actually planned on taking a gap year with teaching as I completed my master's in special education at Manhattan College.
+However, I actually planned on taking a gap year with teaching as I completed my master's in special education at Manhattan University.
 I was very diligent on apps such as LinkedIn and Indeed.
 I made sure to update my profile weekly as I passed certain teacher exams and certifications, connected with fellow Jaspers and teachers in the metropolitan area, interacted with posts that popped up on my feed, and uploaded a professional headshot.
 I took risks and messaged numerous principals and teachers on LinkedIn in the hopes I would catch lightning in a bottle.

 Sister Mary Ann Jacobs and Dr. Kerri Mulqueen both knew about my difficult situation and notified me about an open position at Academy of Mount Saint Ursula, a Catholic high school in the Bronx conducted in the Ursuline tradition.
 I applied immediately.
 A few interviews and visits to the Bronx later; I accepted a full-time position as an AP World History and US History teacher at AMSU.